 When this mosque was made, the end of the 19th century, foreign postcards had entered Iran for the first time and seen by the public, the fascination and expression of such images on a mosque shows the unification and integration the architects felt between all spiritual structures regardless of their religion, which is so amazingly pure and fascinating.
 Also, visit the small tomb on the edge of the courtyard called Imam Zade Zanjiri and ask why it is called that, The story behind it is amusing.

 This structure is one of the oldest standing buildings in Shiraz and for centuries it was the main religious center in Shiraz.
 Standing for more about 7 centuries it is still a beauty and a must-see religious spot in Shiraz.
-In the court center, you will find an embellished elegant square room which was dedicated to preserving the book of Quran, where you can grasp the importance of this book in the Islamic religion.
+In the court center, you will find an embellished elegant square room that was dedicated to preserving the book the Quran, where you can grasp the importance of this book in the Islamic religion.

-Don’t be surprised by the 17th-century church in the midst of old Sange Siah neighborhood in Shiraz.
+Don’t be surprised by the 17th-century church in the midst of the old Sange Siah neighborhood in Shiraz.
 The spacious hall and delicate wooden ceiling drawings separate it from other surrounding buildings.
 Furthermore, Shiraz was home to notable communities of Armenians, Jews, and other religions.
 So do place the Armenian church among the must-see religious sites in Shiraz to feel that diversity.

 Isfahan, Isfahan Province, Iran